 Note that on the event registration and the linked contribution the displayed amount will always be the full event fee.
-You can see how much is owing by choosing to view the event registration.
+You can see how much is owed by choosing to View the event registration.
 Selecting ›› view payments (under the Total Paid amount) will display a summary of each payment.

-CiviEvent offers the time-saving feature of registering multiple contacts for an event at one time (or as a "batch").
-Returning to the youth leadership workshop scenario, Arts in Action anticipate a high rate of attendance from participants at the previous workshop.
-The staff perform a search to find previous participants and mass register them, setting each individual's participate status to "pending".
+CiviEvent offers the time-saving feature of registering multiple contacts for an event at one time.
+Returning to the youth leadership workshop scenario, Arts in Action anticipates a high rate of attendance from participants at the previous workshop.
+The staff perform a search to find previous participants and mass register them, setting each individual's participant status to Pending.
 The list of pending contacts is then used to call or email people to see if they are coming.
-If the person says they will attend, the event organizer can change the person's status from "pending" to "registered".
+If the person says they will attend, the event organizer can change the person's status from Pending to Registered.

 Steps for Mass registration:¶